 - Even with amplification, those with profound hearing loss may not be able to understand speech.

 Hearing loss has been linked to several life-threatening illnesses, including diabetes, heart disease and kidney disease.
-Some of those conditions can cause or worsen hearing loss, so it’s essential to disclose any medical conditions to your audiologist.
+Some of those conditions can cause or worsen hearing loss, so disclosing any medical conditions to your audiologist is essential.

 Common hearing loss comorbidities include: